 Taqueria Cancún is the baseline, the old reliable.
-It’s where we send any newbies looking for their first taste of what SF’s burritos have to offer.
+It’s where we send anyone for a taste of what San Francisco burritos have to offer.
 It’s where many of the city’s more wizened burrito-consuming professionals fall back upon the classics.
 It’s where we have, without really intending, become regulars.

 Cancún hits all the sweet spots of a good burrito joint.
 Prices are reasonable.
-The staff is occasionally ornery, and will yell at you in your moments of burrito indecisiveness.
 The walls are primary-colored for reasons that elude us.
-And it’s open late– okay, not as late as some of its competitors down the street, but late enough for SF (2 a.m. on weekends).
+And it’s open late–OK, not as late as some of its competitors down the street, but late enough for the city (2am on weekends, pre-Covid).

 It also brings a signature dish to the table: the Burrito Mojado.
-Mojado means “wet,” and the wetness of this filled tortilla is staggering.
-In true Mexican-flag fashion, the staff piles three colorful sauces atop your already-stuffed burrito: guacamole, sour cream, and red salsa.
+The staff piles three colorful sauces atop your already-stuffed burrito: guacamole, sour cream, and red salsa.
 If we’re being honest, we’ve only had this once.
 But its absurdity has stayed with us for years.

-Aside from the Mojado, what should you get?
-It would be hard to steer you away from al pastor, but they also do pollo asado and carnitas up right.
-There’s even a vegetarian option for those without carnal proclivities, and tacos for those without the will to swallow a pound-plus of food.
-Both are good, but if you want the real experience, late-night pork products are the only option.
+Aside from the mojado, what should you get?
+It would be hard to steer you away from al pastor, but they also do pollo asado and carnitas right.
+There’s even a vegetarian option, and tacos for those without the will to eat a pound-plus of food.
+Both are good, but if you want a memorable experience, get anything with pork.

-There are three Cancún locations, to be clear.
-The Mission and Bernal locations rise above the Market option, but, if you’re in a pinch, any will suffice.
-Quality is surprisingly consistent.
+To be clear, there are three Cancún locations.
+The Mission and Bernal Heights locations rise above the Market Street option, but, if you’re in a pinch, any will suffice.
+The quality is surprisingly consistent.

-Cancun is the In-N-Out of burritos.
-It’s not the most creative or the most innovative, but it is the most consistently delicious.
+Cancún is not the most creative or the most innovative, but it is the most consistently delicious.
 It won’t let you down.

 This is the 80% option.
 80% of the time, get it.
 This specimen is an al pastor burrito, which is our go-to varietal if you like pork.
-It is not a super burrito (filled with guacamole and sour cream), because who wants pockets of cold fluid inside their warm burrito?
+Get it filled with guacamole and sour cream.

 Look at that thing.
-Absurd, ridiculous, perhaps disgusting – you decide.
+Absurd, ridiculous—you decide.
 If you must have guacamole and sour cream, we recommend it on the outside.
 This one here is a carnitas burrito, by the way, which is also a good pick.

 Would you like a much smaller version of the burrito?
-Are you on a diet?
-Do you prefer the taste of corn starch to flour?
+Do you prefer the taste of corn to flour?
 If so, this is the pick.